 “Last night, you began watching Frankenstein, but you're not interested in watching the rest of it.
 How do you go about stopping the film appearing on your home page?
 Describe the steps you take.”

 Why you should limit yourself to 10 tasks per test?

 Users' attention spans only extend so far, and this has a direct impact on the quality of the feedback collected.

 Though there is no magic number where the task count is concerned – as it also depends on how difficult the tasks are – after carrying out hundreds of remote user tests, we have come to the conclusion that to avoid negatively impacting the quality of the feedback obtained, the number of stages involved should be limited to a maximum of 10.

 A remote user-test protocol cannot be modified once it's been launched.
 You, therefore, need to verify its ability to provide you with meaningful and relevant feedback.

 To do this, we recommend testing your scenario with someone from outside the project who has never seen the interface and will need to follow the written instructions in order to write their verbatim account of the experience.

 This will enable you to expose any incoherences in your protocol and the interface being tested before launching the test with a larger sample of testers.

-When it comes to creating a written user test protocol that will enable you to both glean as much as possible from the users' experience and meet your objectives, the following three points are the most important to bear in mind:
+When it comes to creating a written user test protocol that will enable you to both learn as much as possible from the user experience and meet your objectives, the following three points are the most important to bear in mind: